Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Introduction

-Space-filling sequences---such as the Halton sequence \citep{Halton1964}---can serve well as the candidate pool used in BIS, from which the samples are selected.
-It is a celebrated result in quasi-Monte Carlo \citep[QMC;][]{Dick2010} that numerical integration based on $N$ points from a space-filling sequence achieves the convergence rate $\mathcal{O}( ( \log N )^{d-1} N^{-1} )$.
-This is faster than the concentration rate of Monte Carlo integration, $\mathcal{O}( N^{-1/2} )$, for a large sample size $N$ \citep{Morokoff1994}.
-Yet, importance sampling with the space-filling sequence can be inefficient for small to medium sample sizes $N$.
-This is because space-filling sequences are not adaptive to the high-probability region of the target density, as they are designed to explore the domain uniformly.
-Using a space-filling sequence in BIS corresponds to changing the order of the space-filling sequence so that the high-probability region of the target density is explored first.
-This allows for efficient approximation accuracy for both small and large sample sizes $N$.
+\paragraph*{Contribution} This work proposes bandit importance sampling (BIS), a novel importance sampling framework driven by multi-armed bandits.
+BIS directly optimizes the samples, sequentially selecting them from a candidate pool via a bandit strategy.
+This approach preserves the fundamental advantage of importance sampling, limiting the number of target-density evaluations strictly to the pre-specified sample size.
+BIS is a general framework compatible with arbitrary bandit strategies.
+Theoretically, we establish the weak convergence of the weighted samples to the target density independently of the employed strategy.
+We present a practical implementation of the bandit strategy utilizing GP surrogate models, translating the principles of BO into sampling tasks.
+We demonstrate the efficiency of BIS across diverse experiments, including sampling from the marginal posterior of a Markov random field (MRF) model applied to large-scale precipitation data in the United States.

+\paragraph*{Scope} In this work, we restrict our attention to computationally expensive densities on low-dimensional spaces.
+The scalability and accuracy limitations of GPs in high-dimensional spaces remain open challenges.
+Sampling from high-dimensional densities poses its own set of challenges.
+The compound challenge of computational intensity and high dimensionality renders the problem intractable.
+Therefore, we isolate the challenge of computational intensity.
+Crucially, this setting retains substantial practical relevance.
+For example, in the Lorenz weather forecast model \citep{Wilks2005}, the posterior evaluation involves 40-dimensional stochastic dynamics, while the parameter space is two-dimensional.
+In hierarchical MRF models for massive spatial data \citep{Rue2005}, the high-dimensional latent field can often be marginalized out analytically, reducing the inference task to a few hyperparameters, yet the marginal posterior remains computationally expensive.

-\paragraph*{Structure} The rest of the paper is structured as follows. \Cref{sec:background} concisely recaps importance sampling and GP regression. \Cref{sec:methodology} introduces the methodology of BIS in full. \Cref{sec:theory} establishes a theoretical analysis of the rate of the convergence. \Cref{sec:experiment} examines the empirical performance of BIS, with applications to Bayesian inference of computationally-expensive models.
+\paragraph*{Structure} The rest of the paper is structured as follows. \Cref{sec:background} recaps importance sampling and GP regression concisely. \Cref{sec:methodology} introduces the general framework of BIS. \Cref{sec:theory} establishes a theoretical analysis of the convergence rate of BIS. \Cref{sec:BO} develops a practical implementation of the bandit strategy for BIS, which leverages GP surrogate modeling. \Cref{sec:experiment} examines the empirical performance of BIS, with applications to Bayesian inference of computationally-expensive models.
 Relevant work on GP-based experimental designs for Bayesian computation is recapped in \Cref{sec:related}.
 Finally, \Cref{sec:conclusion} concludes the paper with a discussion of future directions.